GlompAI/discordlm/INFRASTRUCTURE.md

 The application is built, pushed, and deployed using a GitHub Actions workflow defined in `.github/workflows/ci.yml`.
 The workflow is triggered on every push to the `main` branch and consists of two jobs:

 *   **`build-and-push`**: This job builds the Docker image, tags it with the commit SHA and `:latest`, and pushes it to the GitHub Container Registry.
 *   **`deploy`**: This job deploys the application to the Kubernetes cluster.
-It uses `sed` to replace a placeholder in the `k8s-deployment.yaml` file with the commit SHA, copies the modified manifest to the server, and then applies it using `kubectl`.
-To switch between LLM providers, you will need to update the `discordlm-config` `ConfigMap` on your server and restart the deployment.
+It uses `envsubst` to replace a placeholder in the `k8s-deployment.yaml` file with the commit SHA, copies the modified manifest to the server, and then applies it using `kubectl`.
+It also creates the `discordlm-secrets` and `discordlm-config` Kubernetes objects from GitHub secrets and variables.

 ## 5. Debugging Journey